protocol/launchpad/docs/ipld/content-addressing-and-cids.md

 ### Multiformats

+[Multiformats](https://multiformats.io/) were created to make it easy to switch data formats on IPFS (and [any other system that implements IPLD](https://multiformats.io/#projects-using-multiformats)), future proofing them by making them self-describing, which prevents breaking changes and make it possible for  to anything that uses that data format to interoperate with (or upgrade to) other systems that use differently defined data.

+#### Multiformat Protocols

+* **Multihash**: Self-describing hashes
+* **Multiaddr**: Self-describing network addresses
+* **Multibase**: Self-describing base encodings
+* **Multicodec**: Self-describing serialization
+* **Multistream**: Self-describing stream network protocols
+* **Multigram**: Self-describing packet network protocols

+#### CID Multiformats

-A **Multicodec** is a pre-set number to uniquely identify a format, or protocol.
-A central registry stores the mappings of allocated numbers and is regularly updated: https://github.com/multiformats/multicodec.
+A **Multicodec** is a pre-set number to uniquely identify a data format or protocol.
+See the multicodec registry of the different formats: [https://github.com/multiformats/multicodec](https://github.com/multiformats/multicodec).

 Generally, multicodec numbers are used as prefixes to the values they identify.
-When represented in binary, these are typically encoded as "varints", or variable-length integers ([LEB128](https://en.wikipedia.org/wiki/LEB128)) for compactness.
+When represented in binary, these are typically encoded as "varints", or variable-length integers ([LEB128](https://en.wikipedia.org/wiki/LEB128)).

-A **Multihash** is a self-describing hash digest.
-The hash digest is prefixed with a number that identifies the hash function, this number is listed in the Multicodec registry.
-Each hash function that anyone wants to generate multihashes from has an entry in the table.
+A **Multihash**, a type of multicodec, is a self-describing hash digest.
+The hash digest is prefixed with a number that identifies the hash function, and it makes it much easier for systems that depend on hash functions for security to upgrade if there is a cryptographic break.

+The different hash functions can be seen in the [multicodec table](https://github.com/multiformats/multicodec)).
 For example, the SHA3-384 hash function has the code `0x15`, while a BLAKE2b hash function with 384-bit output is `0xb230`.
 After the hash function code prefix, a Multihash also prefixes the length of the hash digest to follow.
 So a Multihash can be said to be: `<hash-function-code><digest-length><digest-bytes>`.

-**Multibase** defines a specification for self-describing base encoding for string representation of bytes.
+**Multibase** is a protocol that allows for string or text data to self-describes which base encoding is used.
 Multibase uses a prefix _character_ which describes the base used to encode the bytes that follow.
 For example:

 * `b` - base32
 * `z` - base58